hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 if its score is lower than this value.
 Accepts a value between `-128` and `127`.
 The default is `-128`.

+The lowest score a pending transaction can have is `-128`.
+The default value of `-128` means that pending transactions will not be removed and will remain in the pool with the lowest score, being selected after all other pending transactions.

 ### `tx-pool-no-local-priority`

 <Tabs>